thatpanda0/BetterDiscord/Profile+/README.md

 ## Changelog

+- **Changelog 1.20**: Finally got around to fixing the note button, a few pixels offset but good enough
 - **Changelog 1.16**: Finally added support for new Discord release, notes are still broken as of now (they appear but always on the "Message user" textbox).
 - **Changelog 1.15**: Added "VIEW PROFILE" text, added a notes section, still a bug because Notes section is measured relative to top rather than relative to desc. clamp, will fix (if possible) in 1.2
 - **Changelog 1.1**: Added support for custom status messages, added line break between name/status and desc. clamp